 When the ROE is submitted electronically, the data is transmitted directly to Service Canada’s database, where it is used to process EI claims.
 The employer must issue the ROE within either:

-- five calendar days after the end of the biweekly period
+- 5 calendar days after the end of the biweekly period

-- five calendar days after the end of a monthly pay period
+- 5 calendar days after the end of a monthly pay period

-- fifteen days after the first day of an interruption of earnings
+- 15 days after the first day of an interruption of earnings

 If for any reason, the ROE is incorrect, or due to a subsequent settlement between the employer and employee, the ROE may need to be updated accordingly.
 In that case, the employer may issue an amended ROE to Service Canada.
 Once again, the amended ROE may be submitted either in paper form or electronically.

 This article is only scratching on the surface of when and how to properly issue a ROE.
-It would be prudent to visit Service Canada’s website for a more complete picture of when and how ROEs are issued, as well as for any updated information or changes in procedure.
+It is always a good idea to visit Service Canada’s website for a more complete picture of when and how ROEs are issued, as well as for any updated information or changes in procedure.